Luxcium/questrade-ts/README.md

 ## Getting Started

-This API is an easy way to use the [Questrade API](www.questrade.com/api/documentation/getting-started) immediately.
-It give full support for TypeScript and NodeJS.
+This NodeJS wrapper is an easy way to use the [Questrade API](www.questrade.com/api/documentation/getting-started) immediately.
+It give full TypeScript support.

 Simply start by installing this questrade-ts library: